mediastudiespress/organization/visibility/main_website_principles_guidelines.md

 ## Modules

 * Divi modules should generally be centered, set to 50% width desktop, 75% tablet, 100% smartphone
+* If spacing between modules is required, use a top margin of 40px

 ## Headers